Scalar field dark energy models: Current and forecast constraints: Theory

-For comparison and reference, another parametrization of thawing models we consider is the $w_0w_a$ model fit with the constraint (fixed prior) \cite{Linder08, Lodha24} $w_a=-1.58(1+w_0)$.
+For comparison with previous literature, another parametrization of thawing models we briefly consider is the $w_0w_a$ model fit with the constraint (fixed prior) \cite{Linder08, Lodha24}: $w_a=-1.58(1+w_0)$.
 This fit has a low-$z$ redshift-dependence similar to that of Eq. \ref{eq:walpha} with $\alpha=1.35-1.55$ and provides a good fit to $H(z)$ for thawing scalar models (though a less accurate fit to $w_\phi(z)$, see middle panel of Fig.~\ref{fig:evol} for an example).
-However, it does not satisfy the asymptotic limit $w(z) \rightarrow -1$ as $z \rightarrow \infty$, which is a defining feature of thawing models.
-Moreover, it naively violates the NEC, $p+\rho \geq 0$ or equivalently $w(z) \geq -1$, above some redshift for all values of $w_0 \neq -1$, that is, with the exception of the $\Lambda$CDM model.
-As noted in Sec. \ref{sec:intro}, this implies that the $w_0w_a$ model is not to be interpreted as a model for $w_\phi(z)$ itself \cite{Shlivko24}.
-By contrast, single scalar field models with canonical Lagrangians of the type discussed above satisfy the NEC, since $p_\phi+\rho_\phi=\dot{\phi}^2 \geq 0$, and this is built into the parametrization of Eq. \ref{eq:walpha}.
+However, it does not satisfy the asymptotic limit $w(z) \rightarrow -1$ as $z \rightarrow \infty$, which is a defining feature of thawing models and is built into the form of Eq. \ref{eq:walpha}; in fact, in this $w_0w_a$ model $w(z)<-1$ for $z>1.72$.